-When brewing tea using the “sun tea” method, cold water and tea bags are added to a glass jar and left in the sun to steep.
-You can choose any type of tea that you want.
-To make fruit infused sun tea, add two tea bags and ½ cup of fresh, chopped fruit to a one-quart Mason jar.
-Fill to the top with cold water, cover, and leave out in the sun for about two hours, or until steeped to your personal taste.
+When brewing tea using the “sun tea” method, cold water and tea bags are added to a glass jar and left in the sun to steep, you can choose any tea you want.
+To make fruit-infused sun tea, add two tea bags and ½ cup of fresh, chopped fruit to a one-quart Mason jar.
+Fill to the top with cold water, cover, and leave out in the sun for about two hours, or until steeped to your taste.
 One of the problems with sun tea is that it’s easy for bacteria to grow while the tea is in the sun.
 To prevent this, you can sterilize the container first.

 Black tea has a strong flavor, which is why infusing fruit with the tea can help make it taste great!
-Choose fruit that is sweet and has a stronger flavor, such as oranges, watermelon, and raspberries.
-To make, add one black tea bag and a half a cup of fruit pieces into a one-quart Mason jar.
+Choose fruit that is sweet and has a more robust flavor, such as oranges, watermelon, and raspberries.
+To make, add one black tea bag and half a cup of fruit pieces into a one-quart Mason jar.
 Fill to the top with boiling water and steep for three minutes.
 Remove the tea bags, cover, and let the fruit steep for another ten minutes.
 Strain and serve hot or over ice.

-Since green tea has a milder flavor than black tea, you don’t necessarily need to use fruit that has a strong flavor, especially if you want to retain some of the flavors from the green tea.
-Delicate fruit such as peaches, blueberries, and mango are especially delicious infused into this tea!
+Since green tea has a milder flavor than black tea, you don’t necessarily need to use fruit with a strong flavor, especially if you want to retain some of the flavors from the green tea.
+Delicate fruit such as peaches, blueberries, and mango are incredibly delicious infused into this tea!
 To make, add two green tea bags and ½ cup of chopped fresh fruit into a one-quart Mason jar and fill to the top with boiling water.
-Steep for ten minutes, strain, and serve either hot or over ice.
+Steep for ten minutes, strain, and serve hot or over ice.

 Herbal tea also tastes great when infused with fruit!
 To make, add three herbal tea bags and ½ cup of fresh fruit to a one-quart Mason jar.
 Fill to the top with boiling water, cover, and let steep for ten minutes.
 Strain and serve either hot or over ice.
 Here are some delicious herbal tea and fruit combinations you can try:

 • Spearmint infuses well with lemons, limes, and grapefruit.